 Although the Eheim auto-feeder works really well, it can clog with flake food.
 I use only powder and pellet food in this device.

-However if you are going on a vacation and the auto-feeder will overfeed your fish, and there is no one to change water, you are secured.
+However, if you are going on a vacation and the auto-feeder will overfeed your fish, and there is no one to change the water, you are screwed.

 You can find vacation feeders at every fish-store.
-It might sound a very good idea to use this, however I don’t recommend.
+It might sound a very good idea to use this, however, I don’t recommend it.
 I’ve tried multiple brands, but none of those worked.

 The main problem is that they are not effective in feeding your fish and they will only pollute the water.
 Vacation feeders will slowly dissolve in the water and will provide food for your fish at a slow rate.
-However I found that after couple of hours, fish don’t even touch the feeder.
+However, I found that after a couple of hours, the fish don’t even touch the feeder.

 Uneaten food will become ammonia, and eventually can harm or kill your fish.
 I recommend avoiding vacation feeders.

-Adding too much food to your aquarium will end up in a polluting the water and eventually death fish.
-Avoid this practice at all cost.
+Adding too much food to your aquarium will end up polluting the water and eventually dead fish.
+Avoid this practice at all costs.